-Your employer owes you a duty to take reasonable care not to expose you to working conditions which are likely to cause psychiatric injury or illness.
-Each case can differ greatly and we would need to look into the circumstances in detail to establish whether the conduct of your former colleague was unreasonable and whether your employer failed to take reasonable care not to expose you to any injury arising out of her behaviour.
-The time limit for bringing a claim is the three year anniversary of the date of the “breach” so on your instructions you should bring the claim before February 2017.
+Your employer owes you a duty to take reasonable care not to expose you to working conditions that are likely to cause psychiatric injury or illness.
+Each case can differ greatly and we would need to look into the circumstances in detail to establish whether the conduct of your former colleague was unreasonable and whether your employer failed to take reasonable care not to expose you to any injury arising out of her behavior.
+The time limit for bringing a claim is the three-year anniversary of the date of the “breach” so on your instructions you should bring the claim before February 2017.

 Fibro Women Blogs